PyTemplate/typer_cli/README.md

 - `make check` - Run the test and lint commands, followed by the clean command.

+- `make build` - Build a docker image of the application from the Dockerfile.

 - `make gen-docs` - Generate Sphinx HTML documentation.

 - `make docs` - Generate Sphinx HTML documentation and serve it to the browser.